 This is Part 1 of our Dark Kitchen series, you can find Part 2 here.

 Dark kitchens have risen in popularity over the last few years, with the launch of Deliveroo Editions in 2017 serving as a catalyst for the boom of the format.
-Nowadays, these so-called ‘dark’ kitchens are popping up everywhere with the likes of Karma Kitchen, Taster and CloudKitchens leading the pack.
+Nowadays, these so-called ‘dark’ kitchens (or cloud kitchens, or ghost kitchens or virtual kitchens) are popping up everywhere with the likes of Karma Kitchen, Taster and CloudKitchens leading the pack.
 But it’s not only the big aggregators getting in on the action, brands such as The Athenian and Qoot have opened dark kitchens to serve a larger radius than available from their traditional restaurants.

 We have to acknowledge that during these strange and uncertain times, the fate of sit down restaurants is becoming more and more precarious.
 This extended time in lockdown will no doubt have a large impact on consumer behaviour even as we gradually go back to normal.
 While demand for sit down restaurants will always be there (we are social animals and thankfully a lot of that socialising takes place around food), demand for convenient delivery will likely continue even when people are allowed out of their homes.